vishwajeetdabholkar/eGet-Crawler-for-ai/readme.md

-# eGet - Advanced Web Scraping Framework
+# eGet - Advanced Web Scraping Framework for AI

 eGet is a high-performance, production-grade web scraping framework built with Python.
 It provides a robust API for extracting content from web pages with features like dynamic content handling, structured data extraction, and extensive customization options.